looker-open-source/sdk-codegen/rationale.md

 With the number of Open-Source Swagger and [OpenAPI](https://github.com/OAI/OpenAPI-Specification) code generators already available for a wide variety of languages, a reasonable question to ask is, "Why is Looker creating yet another code generator?"

-This document will attempt to answer that question by providing Looker's goals and perspectives on providing rich language-specific SDKs that are a pleasure to work with, and easy to support.
+This document will attempt to answer that question by providing Looker's goals and perspectives on providing rich language-specific [SDKs](https://en.wikipedia.org/wiki/Software_development_kit) (Software Development Kit) that are a pleasure to work with, and easy to support.

 ## Support for multiple SDK languages

 The Looker API is used by customers with a wide variety of languages.
-Data scientists may like using `R` or `Python`.
-Other customers may want to use `Typescript`, `Javascript`, `Java` or `C#`.
+Data scientists may like using `R` or `Python` while other customers may want to use `Typescript`, `Javascript`, `Java`, or `C#`.

 At the time of this writing, the SDK code generator only supports `Python` and `Typescript` so the examples used will be based on those languages.

-When looking at the languages supported by the existing code generators, we found the patterns and quality of the generated code to vary widely.
+When looking at the languages supported by the existing code generators, we found the patterns and quality of the generated code varied widely.
 As Looker increases the number of supported client-language SDKs, these differences would become unsupportable.

 The three primary goals for the SDKs Looker provides are: **consistency**, **discoverability**, and **correctness**.